tadjh/chatjack/README.md

 ## Bugs

-- TODO Dealer blackjack doesn't tint
 - TODO Screen flickers on restart (missing render call?)
 - TODO disconnected caption
 - TODO Disabled timer zoom in, until I can fix the fact that angle increments based on start time not phase start seemingly
-- TODO Blackjack state is set on hand before final dealer card will be drawn so hand will tint before last card is drawn

 ## Development